On a budget: How to build cheap custom keyboards?

 LEDs.
 You may need a Caps Lock status LED, but not an array of LEDs dissipating a current worth of the overall production of a nuclear reactor.

 Rotary encoders.
 They look cool.
 I've built one board with six of them.
 That said, I never use them and don't think they have any place on an ergonomic board.

 Custom cables & aviator connectors.
 Make a fancy USB cable for yourself ($3) as a practice.
-But why stuff unnecessary components in a circuitry to make them more error-prone?
+But why stuff unnecessary components into a circuitry to make it more error-prone?

-The cheap detachable aviator connectors you see in most cables are rated for 500 connections.
+The cheap detachable aviator connectors you see in most cables are rated for 500 connection cycles.
 People arguing about easy change of keyboards will ruin these connectors quite quickly.